 Sometimes we need to offer a more support for our students solving word problems.
 There a few ways that I do this in my classroom.

-I use word problems that have a step-by-step organizer to help the students think through the problem and organize their work.
-The picture above shows an example of this using my 5th Grade Intervention Word Problems (click here for 4th grade).
+1. Step-by-Step Organizers – I use word problems that have a step-by-step organizer to help the students think through the problem and organize their work.
+The picture below shows an example of this using my 5th Grade Intervention Word Problems (click here for 4th grade).

-I also help support my students by providing sentence stems for them to use when writing the answer to a word problem (and justify their answer- read more here).
+2. Sentence Stems – I also help support my students by providing sentence stems for them to use when writing the answer to a word problem (and justify their answer- read more here).
 I have found that restating the question for the students helps them understand what is being asked.
-The picture above is an example of how I do this using my 5th Grade Differentiated Multi-Part Math Word Problems (4th grade coming soon!)
+The picture below is an example of how I do this using my 5th Grade Differentiated Multi-Part Math Word Problems.